walidbayoud/wise_product_analytics/README.md

 # Wise Product Analytics — Walid Bayoud
 An end-to-end data analysis project using SQL and Python to examine customer conversion, feature adoption, and asset investment behavior.
 Includes funnel construction, segmentation, and time-series forecasting.

+## Project Context
+This analysis was completed as part of a product analytics case study.
+All insights and code represent my independent work and analytical approach.

+## Data & Confidentiality Notice

+The dataset in this repository has been **replaced with synthetic dummy data** to respect confidentiality agreements.
+The dummy data maintains the same structure, scale, and statistical properties as the original dataset to demonstrate analytical methodology.

+**Original Analysis Scope:**
+- 10,000+ user profiles analyzed
+- £19.37M+ in asset holdings forecasted
+- Transaction and conversion metrics across multiple user segments

+All code, insights, and visualizations reflect the analytical approach applied to the original dataset.

 ## Overview
 Analyzed **10,000+ Wise user profiles** to optimize asset adoption funnel and forecast growth opportunities.
 Key findings include: